 Healthy Living through Environment, Policy and Improved Clinical Care (EPICC) program was formed in July, 2013 through the merging of three existing Bureau of Health Promotion programs and the addition of one new program.
 The previous Heart Disease and Stroke Prevention Program (HDSPP); Diabetes Prevention and Control Program (DPCP)l; Physical Activity, Nutrition and Obesity (PANO); and newly added School Health programs were merged through a new funding opportunity from the Centers for Disease Control and Prevention (CDC).

 EPICC is organized into four health domains, as defined by the CDC.
 The four domains are: (1) Epidemiology and Surveillance; (2) Environmental Approaches that Promote Health; (3) Health Systems and (4) Community-Clinical Linkages.
-The health domains somewhat align with the old disease specific programs, however the focus is much more integrated and collaborative.
+The health domains align with the past disease specific programs and our focus is more integrated and collaborative than ever before.

 The program is comprised of 21 individuals.
 Linnea Fletcher is the EPICC Program Manager and oversees activities in Domains 3 and 4.
 Rebecca Fronberg is the Assistant Program Manager and oversees activities in Domains 2 and 4.